saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 Working with pillar data
 ========================

-When I set out working with the pillar, I had several scripts outputting their data to files that were placed inside the pillar directory.
-The following is a shortened example of a file that was generated:
+When I set out working with the pillar, I had several scripts that would output data to files placed inside the pillar directory.
+The following is a shortened example of such a file:

 <pre style="font-size:12px">
 / $ more /srv/pillar/data_file.sls